Revisiting Beamforming Design for Stable Millimeter-Wave Communications Under Blockages: Derivation of the Equivalent Channel Response

 \section{Derivation of the Equivalent Channel Response}

 We derive the \ac{PDF} of the equivalent channel response $h_\mathrm{eq}$ in \eqref{eq:PDF_heq}.
-According to the approximation in \eqref{eq:heq_approx}, the equivalent channel response is represented as sum of $g_{q_l} \omega_l$ where, $g_{q_l}$ and $\omega_l$ denote the circular symmetric complex Gaussian and Bernoulli random variable.
-Since $g_{q_l} \omega_l$ is also expressed as a Bernoulli-Gaussian random variable, $h_\mathrm{eq}$ can be represented as a Bernoulli-Gaussian mixture random variable.
+According to the approximation in \eqref{eq:heq_approx}, the equivalent channel response is represented as the sum of $g_{q_l} \tilde{\omega}_l$, where $g_{q_l}$ and $\tilde{\omega}_l$ denote the circularly symmetric complex Gaussian and Bernoulli random variables, respectively.
+Since $g_{q_l} \tilde{\omega}_l$ is also expressed as a Bernoulli-Gaussian random variable, $h_\mathrm{eq}$ can be represented as a Bernoulli-Gaussian mixture random variable.
 The equivalent channel response $h_\mathrm{eq}$ in \eqref{eq:heq_approx} can be reformulated as

 where $e_l$ is a dominant component of the equivalent channel response at the $l$-th path and it follows the Bernoulli-Gaussian distribution.
-Here, the \acp{PDF} of $g_{q_l}$, $\omega_l$ and $e_l$ are defined as
+Here, the \acp{PDF} of $g_{q_l}$, $\tilde{\omega}_l$ and $e_l$ are defined as

-According to the equation \eqref{eq:heq_appendix} $h_\mathrm{eq}$ is represented as the sum of Bernoulli-Gaussian random variables $e_l$, $h_\mathrm{eq}$ follows the Bernoulli-Gaussian mixture distribution.
+According to the equation \eqref{eq:heq_appendix}, $h_\mathrm{eq}$ is represented as the sum of Bernoulli-Gaussian random variables $e_l$ and follows the Bernoulli-Gaussian mixture distribution.
 Since $e_l$ is independent for each $l$, the \ac{PDF} of $h_\mathrm{eq}$ can be calculated as the convolution product of the \acp{PDF} of each equivalent response $e_l$.
-Thus, the \ac{PDF} of the $h_\mathrm{eq}$ can be written as
+Thus, the \ac{PDF} of $h_\mathrm{eq}$ can be written as

 Furthermore, by simplifying the equation \eqref{eq:gaussian_bernoulli_mixture_PDF}, we obtain the \ac{PDF} of the equivalent channel response as in \eqref{eq:PDF_heq}.